Dr Hila Dafny

 College of Nursing and Health Sciences

 I am a senior lecturer (Nursing) and researcher in the College of Nursing & Health Sciences at Flinders University.
-I teach across a broad range of nursing subjects in the nursing program, including undergraduate, postgraduate and HDR students.
+I teach across a broad range of nursing subjects in the nursing program, including undergraduate, postgraduate and HDR students, with a focus on successful HDR student completions.

-I teach clinical practice, clinical education, and evidence-based practice to undergraduates.
-In 2021 I acted as the First Year Level Coordinator and was the Topic Coordinator and contributed significantly to the curriculum, assessments and content of the first year NURS1002 topic – Context of Nursing and Primary Health Care with more than 700 students enrolled and led more than 40 staff.
-I had experience teaching several topics during my teaching career, including Introduction to Nursing Praxis, Foundations of Nursing Practice, and Acute and Chronic Care.
-I am currently a Critical Care Post Graduate topic coordinator and supervise PhDs, Masters and Honours students.
+I teach clinical practice, clinical education, and evidence-based practice to undergraduate and postgraduate students.
+In 2021, I served as the First-Year Level Coordinator and Topic Coordinator, contributing significantly to the curriculum, assessments, and content of the first-year NURS1002 topic, Context of Nursing and Primary Health Care (over 700 students), and I led a team of more than 40 staff members.
+I have experience teaching a wide range of topics, including Introduction to Nursing Praxis, Foundations of Nursing Practice, Acute and Chronic Care, Introduction to Research and EBP (UG and PG) and Communication for Nursing.
+In 2022-2023, I served as the coordinator of all Critical Care Postgraduate topics.

 Qualifications

-PhD of Nursing, Faculty of Health, Engineering and Sciences, The University of Southern Queensland, Australia.
+2017 - PhD in Nursing, Faculty of Health, Engineering and Sciences, The University of Southern Queensland, Australia.
 Thesis title: “The perceptions of nurses regarding violence, strategies and support in a regional Queensland Hospital”.
 Name of advisor: Professor Don Gorman and Associate Professor Gavin Beccaria.

 Honours, awards and grants